Slackware ARM on a Raspberry Pi

 • a 5v DC (2.5Amp recommended) Micro USB type B power supply or a USB-Micro USB type B data/charger cable.

 Secondly, you're also going to need access to the following:

 • a Linux or Windows computer with a SD/MMC/SDIO card reader to configure the microSD card.

-• an Internet connection and a means of connecting via Ethernet (router, hub, switch).
+• an Internet connection and a means of connecting via Ethernet (router, hub, switch) or wireless.

 • a standard straight-through Ethernet cable - the length is your prerogative.